 Early voting for the Nov.
-5 fall election begins this week in many Central Georgia cities and counties.
+5 fall election ends Friday in many Central Georgia cities and counties.

 Depending on where they are, voters will decide mayor and council races, elect a new sheriff and decide SPLOSTs and other ballot questions.

 Some counties start early voting Monday; others will begin the next day due to Monday's Columbus Day state holiday.
 For polling hours and places in your county, contact your local board of election.

 Here are some of the races and questions:

 BIBB: The school district is asking voters to continue the current education SPLOST for five years, raising an estimated $185 million.
 The slate of proposed projects includes renovating Rutland middle and high schools and Howard middle and high schools.

 No Macon-Bibb government seats are up for election this year.